facebookarchive/augmented-traffic-control/README.md

 # Augmented Traffic Control

+Full documentation for the project is available at [http://facebook.github.io/augmented-traffic-control/](http://facebook.github.io/augmented-traffic-control/).

+## Overview

-Augmented Traffic Control (ATC) is a tool to allow controlling the connection that a device has to the internet.
+Augmented Traffic Control (ATC) is a tool to simulate network conditions.
+It allows controlling the connection that a device has to the internet.
 Aspects of the connection that can be controlled include:

 * bandwidth
 * latency